-"Okay," He said, wincing his pain as she touched his cheek again.
+"Okay," He said, wincing in pain as she touched his cheek again.

-"On second thought, why don't I go get help and gather them together so you can handle it one fell swoop while you go to the hospital wing," Hermione recommended.
+"On second thought, why don't I go get help and gather them together so you can handle talking to them all in one fell swoop while you go to the hospital wing," Hermione recommended.